ngntrgduc/ngntrgduc.github.io/content/about.en.md

 title: "About me"
 ---

 Hi 🐧.
-I'm currently a student of faculty Mathematics and Computer Science at University of Science - VNUHCM.
+I'm a junior majoring in Mathematics and Computer Science at University of Science - VNUHCM.